smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 * Impacted Platforms: [Core]

 ## Introduction
-Proposed to change `OnButtonSubscription` notification to `SubscribeButton` request/response,`UnsubscribeButton` request/response to HMI.
+This proposal is to replace `OnButtonSubscription` notification with `SubscribeButton` request/response,`UnsubscribeButton` request/response to HMI.

 ## Motivation

-All SDL subscriptions (vehicleData, InteriorVehicleData) have very similar scheme of work.
+All SDL subscriptions (VehicleData, InteriorVehicleData) have very similar workflow.
-SDL send request to HMI and wait for successful response.
+SDL sends request to HMI and waits for successful response.

-ButtonSubscription is the only one subscription that has different scheme of work, to keep consistency and be able to check HMI errors button subscription should else be done by request\response scheme.
+ButtonSubscription is the only one subscription type that has different flow.

+To keep consistency and be able to check HMI errors ButtonSubscription should else be done by request/response scheme.

 Before sending response to mobile SDL should be sure that HMI proceed this subscription.
-Notification has no mechanism to check that subscription was proceed successfully, it should be done with request/response.
+`OnButtonSubscription` notification has no mechanism to check whether the subscription was processed successfully.
+It could be done with new request/response sent to HMI.

 ## Proposed solution